brooksbp/ghost/src/base/README.md

-This is literally just chromium/base/.
+This is literally just chromium/base/ code.